 A candidate for a degree must complete 24 hours of her last 30 hours at Meredith College.
 If four-hour courses are involved, 22 of the last 30 hours will suffice.
-For a student who plans to study abroad in her senior year, completing 15 of her last 30 hours at Meredith will suffice if approved by the International Studies Committee.
+For a student who plans to study abroad her senior year, completing 15 of her last 30 hours at Meredith will suffice if approved by the International Studies Committee.
 For a student who enrolls for credit at one of the Cooperating Raleigh Colleges under the inter-institutional agreement, one additional course carrying up to four hours credit is permitted.
-A student who plans to complete her graduation requirements in December may take as many as 12 semester hours (or 14, if four-hour courses are involved) at another institution during the summer immediately prior to her final semester, provided she completes at least 12 hours at Meredith during each of her last two regular semesters.
+A student who plans to complete her graduation requirements in December may take as many as 12 semester hours (or 14, if four-hour courses are involved) at another institution during the summer immediately prior to her final semester, provided she has prior approval and completes at least 12 hours at Meredith during each of her last two regular semesters.

-A transfer student from a regionally accredited institution must complete at least 31 hours at Meredith.
-If a transfer student enters from a two-year institution, she must complete at least 58 hours from accredited four-year institutions.
+If a transfer student enters from a two-year institution, she must complete at least 60 hours from accredited four-year institutions.